JonKragskow/nimbus_splash/docs/source/usage/submission.rst

 The job will be given the same name as your input file, and output file for this calculation should appear in the current directory when the job starts running.

-When the calculation has finished, been evicted, timed-out, or otherwise halted, you should see a new directory named in the same location as your input and ``.xyz`` files.
+When the calculation has finished, been evicted, timed-out, or otherwise halted, you should see a new directory in the same location as your input and ``.xyz`` files.
 This directory will be named ``<jobname>_results`` and will contain all the files ORCA creates.